Senate Republicans Alter Health Care Bill To Avoid 'Death Spiral'

 The revised bill attempts to solve that problem by imposing a penalty on those who don't maintain continuous insurance coverage: People who let their coverage lapse for at least 63 days in one year would be locked out of the insurance market for six months the following year.

 The change comes as congressional forecasters are trying to predict how the Senate bill would affect insurance costs and coverage.
-The nonpartisan Congressional Budget Office is expected to release its analysis of the bill early this week.
+The nonpartisan Congressional Budget Office expects the change would slightly increase the number of people buying insurance in the individual market.

-It's not clear whether the threat of a six-month waiting period would be enough to keep healthy customers in the insurance market.
+It's not clear how strong that effect would be.
 The Affordable Care Act already includes a limited enrollment window when people can sign up for coverage, along with a tax penalty for those who don't.
 Even with those provisions, many insurance companies have struggled to attract a good mix of healthy and less healthy customers.

 The bill passed by House Republicans relies on a different mechanism to encourage healthy people to buy coverage.
 Those who don't would have to pay a premium when they finally did sign up.